flancian/garden/agora pkg chapter.md

 - Finally, we cover potential applications in the [[knowledge]] and [[social]] domains of a federated network built around such conventions and software.
   - This is done in the form of a series of short exploratory essays.

+[^agora-protocol]: This block is a demonstration of the text-based protocol that, in an Agora, will result in the entity mentioned being transcluded ("pulled", brought into the current context) after the current resource.
 [^chorus]: it is an expression of the [[pattern]] [[chorus of voices]].

 ## Graph definition